 Embrace Training: A staff that is knowledgeable about cyber security may be the best defense against potential attacks and threats.

 Another important factor to consider is that while your employees are working remotely, odds are that the employees of any third parties your organization interacts with are as well.
-This serves as an added level of cyber security risk to your business.
+This serves as an added level of remote work cybersecurity risk to your business.

 Having a third party risk management program in place is essential to keeping your organization safe.
 The key to making this program successful is having an automated platform that accurately rates the security of your third parties by: